SandeR2012/explore-flask/chapters/conventions.md

 # Coding conventions

 There are a number of conventions in the Python community to guide the way you format your code.
-If you’ve been developing with Python for a while, then you might already be familiar with some of these conventions.
-I’ll keep things brief and leave a few URLs where you can find more information if you haven’t come across these topics before.
+If you've been developing with Python for a while, then you might already be familiar with some of these conventions.
+I'll keep things brief and leave a few URLs where you can find more information if you haven't come across these topics before.

-## Let’s have a PEP rally!
+## Let's have a PEP rally!

 A **PEP** is a "Python Enhancement Proposal."
 These proposals are indexed and hosted at python.org.
 In the index, PEPs are grouped into a number of categories, including meta-PEPs, which are more informational than technical.
-The technical PEPs, on the other hand, often describe things like improvements to Python’s internals.
+The technical PEPs, on the other hand, often describe things like improvements to Python's internals.

 There are a few PEPs, like PEP 8 and PEP 257 that are meant to guide the way we write our code.
 PEP 8 contains coding style guidelines.
 PEP 257 contains guidelines for docstrings, the generally accepted method of documenting code.